Olm Conservation Project (Proteus anguinus) |

 Species Status in Croatia (Red List): Vulnerable (VU)

-The Olm Conservation Project, initiated in 2012, aims to safeguard this sensitive species.
-The olm, Europe’s only subterranean amphibian, faces threats from habitat changes, particularly floods occurring every spring.
+Launched in 2012, the Olm Conservation Project is dedicated to protecting the olm—Europe’s only subterranean amphibian.
+This rare and sensitive species is increasingly threatened by habitat disturbances, particularly seasonal flooding each spring.
 These floods can displace many olms from their natural habitats near Trilj, close to Sinj.

-The project focuses on protecting this area by building a fence to prevent further loss of individuals.
-Displaced animals are counted and collected for care at the Zagreb Zoo, where further research on their biology and health is conducted.
-Given the limited knowledge about the species, this research component is crucial for gathering data on the olms’ behavior, feeding habits, and living conditions.
+The project focuses on safeguarding key habitats by constructing protective fencing designed to prevent further loss of individuals.
+Displaced olms are carefully counted and transferred to the Zagreb Zoo, where they receive care and become the subject of ongoing scientific research.
+Given the limited knowledge about the species, this research component is crucial for gathering data on the olms’ behaviour, feeding habits, and living conditions.

 The project also aims to raise public awareness about the significance of the olm, its habitat, and the need for conservation.
 Furthermore, the project encompasses developing a species management plan and an action plan.